GoogleCloudPlatform/community/docs/styleguide.md

 ### Direct

 **Speak to the reader**.
 Documentation reads better if you speak to the reader in the second person.
-That means use "you" and avoid "I" or "we".
+That means use "you" and avoid "I" or "we."

 **For example:**